sbt/website/src/sphinx/Howto/classpaths.md

 Classpaths
 ==========

-The classpathTypes setting controls the types of managed artifacts that are included on the classpath by default.
-To add a new type, such as mar, :
+The `classpathTypes` setting controls the types of managed artifacts that are included on the classpath by default.
+To add a new type, such as `mar`, :

     classpathTypes += "mar"

-See the default types included by running show classpathTypes at the sbt prompt.
+See the default types included by running `show classpathTypes` at the sbt prompt.

-The dependencyClasspath task scoped to Compile provides the classpath to use for compilation.
-Its type is Seq[Attributed[File]], which means that each entry carries additional metadata.
-The files method provides just the raw Seq[File] for the classpath.
+The `dependencyClasspath` task scoped to `Compile` provides the classpath to use for compilation.
+Its type is `Seq[Attributed[File]]`, which means that each entry carries additional metadata.
+The `files` method provides just the raw `Seq[File]` for the classpath.
 For example, to use the files for the compilation classpath in another task, :

     example := {
        val cp: Seq[File] = (dependencyClasspath in Compile).value.files